tartansandal/ansible-role-awslogs-setup/README.md

     awslogs_setup_region: ap-southeast-2

-The setup installs an agent daemon "nanny" script that tries to ensure that the agent is always running.
-This requires a couple of paths to system commands to be specified.
-The following defaults should work on most modern
+The setup installs a "launcher" script and an agent daemon "nanny" script that tries to ensure that the agent is always running.
+These requires a couple of paths to system commands to be specified.
+The following defaults should work on most modern systems:

-systems:
+    awslogs_setup_launcher_nice: /usr/bin/nice
     awslogs_setup_nanny_ps:      /usr/bin/ps
     awslogs_setup_nanny_cat:     /usr/bin/cat
     awslogs_setup_nanny_grep:    /usr/bin/grep